apeace/burst/README.md

 # Burst

-Simple command-line file sharing for developers sharing the same network.
+Simple command-line file sharing for developers on the same network.

 ## Install